 Winter Wildlife Watching

 What makes winter such an exciting time of year for wildlife watching?
 For one thing, many animals migrate from higher elevations to lower, less snow-packed elevations, meaning you’ll be able to see more wildlife closer to park roads and other developments.
-For another, the snowy landscape acts as a blank canvas for easily spotting wildlife as their dark shapes move across the hills and valleys.
+For another, the snowy landscape acts as a blank canvas for easily spotting wildlife as their dark shapes move along the hills and valleys.
 Finally, there are far fewer crowds to contend with as compared to the summer months, providing a quieter, more natural experience for observing the many species who call Yellowstone home.

 So, who are the prime wildlife suspects in the wintertime and where will you most likely find them?